 Any new product is conceptualized when we encounter a problem that does not have a best possible solution in the market.
-The idea behind a new product develops when an intelligent mind realizes that there is a need to fill the gap between available solution and consumer requirement.
+The idea behind a new product develops when an intelligent mind realizes that there is a need to fill the gap between available solutions and consumer requirements.
 However, from idea to product development is a journey that involves multiple roles and phases.
 There is a widely common misconception that all you need to do is hire a product designer to design a product, and that’s all!

 Product designer role definitely involves designing the product, that is, the aesthetics of the product.
 However, limiting the role of a product designer only to create the look and feel of the end product is absolutely wrong.
 There are many roles and responsibilities that fall under the category of a product designer and the interesting fact is that these roles are mostly performed by multiple people who fall under different job categories.
 Let’s have a look at the different categories and their jobs to have a better understanding of product design: